About the Bahamas Protected Area Fund

 - Financial audit/report for the entire project

-Interested organizations should complete the concept application through the BPAF online portal here no later than 5:00 pm EST on August 28, 2020.
+Interested organizations should complete the concept application through the BPAF online portal here no later than 5:00 pm EST on April 7th, 2021 (Extended).
 All applicants will be required to register (create an account), to use the on-line grants portal.
 Further information on selection criteria and the application process can be found on the online portal site.

 Notification of Applicants